Kullback-Leibler aggregation and misspecified generalized linear models: Optimal rates of aggregation

-A consequence of Theorem~\ref{TH:low} is that the rates of convergence obtained in Section~\ref{sec:mainUB}, both in expectation and with high probability, cannot be improved without further assumptions except for the logarithmic term of convex aggregation.
+A consequence of Theorem~\ref{THlow} is that the rates of convergence obtained in Section~\ref{secmainUB}, both in expectation and with high probability, cannot be improved without further assumptions except for the logarithmic term of convex aggregation.
+The proof of Theorem~\ref{THlow} is provided in the supplementary material [\citet{Rig12supp}].